benniaustindev/benniaustindev.github.io/README.md

 * Build redux actions and reducers to ensure data in the app would stay up-to-date with the Firestore cloud to scale.
 * Implemented many UI features across multiple journeys to ensure an intuitive and clean user experience.
 * Integrated flow-types, and later typescript
-* Created many robust and reusable components across the app to ensure consistent code.
+* Created a framework of robust and reusable components across the platform to ensure clean code and save developer time by reducing redundancies.
 * Utilized existing modules within the npm ecosystem where possible to reduce complexity and development time.
 * Implemented jest tests, to make sure future changes don't break things.
 * Provided coaching and training to junior level team members and interns.